Extended-Thunder/send-later/index.md

   account and you're annoyed that even after Send Later has deleted a message from your Drafts folder it's still visible in the Gmail app.
 Compacting your Gmail Drafts folder cleans up these ghost drafts.
+- **detachedPopup** controls whether the Send Later pop-up in the compose window is attached to the compose window or is a completely independent window.
+You may wish to set this to true as a workaround if the pop-up isn't displaying properly.
 - **instanceUUID** is the unique, random identifier for Send Later in this Thunderbird profile.
 Note that if you change this then Send Later will no longer deliver any messages that you delivered before you changed it; you'll